-Standard Standard Description 1.3C.12prof.Pr5 a.
-Develop strategies to address expressive challenges in a varied repertoire of music, and evaluate their success using feedback from ensemble peers and other sources to refine performances.
+Standard Standard Description 1.3C.12adv.Pr5 a.
+Develop, apply, and refine appropriate rehearsal strategies to address individual and ensemble challenges in a varied repertoire of music.

 Anchor Standard 6: Conveying meaning through art.

 Enduring Understanding: Musicians judge performance based on criteria that vary across time, place, and cultures.
 The context and how a work is presented influences the audience's response.